top of page

 Generally, you should try to refrain from travelling to more secure countries like the U.S. during the period that your charges are being dealt with by the court, or within 3 years of finishing your probation on a conditional discharge.

-If you cross a border while your charges are before the court, or before your record has been withdrawn, then you may need to disclose your charge(s) to border security AND they will have it on record permanently AND they may share it with other countries under security agreements.
-If you don’t disclose it and the border agent does a record search, it will come up - and lying may get you permanently banned from travel to that country.
+If you cross a border while your charges are before the court, or before your record has been withdrawn, then you may need to disclose your charge(s) to border security and they will have it on record permanently and they may share it with other countries under security agreements.
+If you do not disclose it and the border agent does a record search, it will come up - and lying may get you permanently banned from travel to that country.

-If you've been released on a recognizance or bail there's no rush to hire a lawyer, even if you're facing serious charges.
-That's because the court process is very slow.
+Nope!
+If you have been released on a recognizance or bail there is no rush to hire a lawyer, even if you are facing serious charges.
+That is because the court process is very slow.
 Your first appearance is just an initial court date where you and either screened for pre-court diversion, or your charges are read in to the record, and where you may receive crown screening and disclosure.
 While you may spend all day in court, your appearance will only be a few minutes long.

 There are some situations where you will want to consider retaining a lawyer immediately when facing charges: